 Desperation, despair, fear, powerlessness—these reactions are functions of our perceptions.

 You must realize: Nothing makes us feel this way; we choose to give in to such feelings.

 And it is precisely at this divergence—between how Rockefeller perceived his environment and how the rest of the world typically does—that his nearly incomprehensible success was born.
 His careful, cautious self-confidence was an incredible form of power.
 To perceive what others see as negative, as something to be approached rationally, clearly, and, most important, as an opportunity—not as something to fear or bemoan.
 Rockefeller is more than just an analogy.

 The Discipline of Perception emerges when your business uses the power of Pattern Recognition achieved through the 3 Strategic Disciplines: Priority, Metrics, and Meeting Rhythms.
 These tools dramatically improve your forecasting, alignment and empower a Higher Discipline of Perception.

 Positioning Systems helps mid-sized ($5M - $250M) business Scale-UP.
 We help you align everyone in your business to focus on Your One Thing!
 To achieve growth, you need to evolve in today’s rapidly changing economic environment.
 Are you avoiding a conversation with yourself on how to can grow your business?
 Contact email@example.com to Scale Up your business!
 Take our Four Decisions Needs Assessment to discover how your business measures against other Scaled Up companies.
 We’ll contact you.

 The Obstacle is the Way – Discipline #3 – The Will

-Overcoming obstacles is a discipline of three critical steps: Perception, Action, and the Will.
-Action would be the next Discipline to share, however one of my customers is going through a particularly difficult time personally.
+Overcoming obstacles is a discipline of three critical steps: Perception, Action, and Will.
+Action would be the next Discipline to share, however, one of my customers is going through a particularly difficult time personally.
 He struggles mightily, yet achieves success through his extraordinary will.
 His story and the Discipline of Will, next blog.